mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

 tools like issue trackers etc. and those are the tools where status and progress is communicated.

+With the freedom of remote work comes an increased demand for each team member's ability to self-organize.
+While remote communication tools are great, taking people by the hand remotely is harder than it might be in an office.
+People will have to have a more proactive attitude, actively reach out for help or information they need.
+The second important skill for anyone working remotely is communication skills.
+While that seems counter-intuitive as it might seem remote teams communicate **less** than teams with everyone in the same office, they communicate differently and often even more.
+Instead of the random water cooler chat, remote teams communicate a lot in written form using the tools discussed above.
+Written communication is very different from direct verbal communication though and it's harder to transport subtle meaning and detail and at the same time it is easy to be misunderstood or (accidentally) offensive.
+A key ability for anyone who wants to work remotely successfully, is the ability to express themselves in writing.

 Finally, when it comes to remote work, one concern is how teams can keep up their team spirit and feeling of connection.
 After all, when everyone works from a different location, you cannot go for lunch together, have an after-work beer